NEUROIMAGING / COMPUTED TOMOGRAPHY

 - calcifications

-- compare the arteries on both sides; changing the window parameters may be helpful in severe calcifications
+- compare the arteries on both sides; changing the window parameters may be helpful if severe calcifications are present

 - try to confirm occlusion on CT angiography

-- look for DAS in the peripheral sections (“dot sign“)
+- look for DAS in the peripheral segments (“dot sign“)

-- follow the whole course of the ACA, including the A2 segment
+- follow the entire course of the ACA, including the A2 segments

 - exclude basilar artery occlusion (BAO) in a patient with an altered level of consciousness

-Some authors are engaged in the quantitative and qualitative evaluation of thrombi on the NCCT.
-Thrombus size predicts the likelihood of recanalization.
-In a cohort of 138 thrombolyzed patients with ACM occlusion, none with a thrombus > 8 mm recanalized.
-Qualitative evaluation of the thrombus with measurement of its density seems helpful in estimating the prognosis and determining stroke etiology.
-In Hounsfield units (HU), we measure the artery’s density on the affected and healthy side and determine their mutual ratio (rHU).
-White thrombi, associated with large artery involvement, are composed of platelets, atheromatous masses, and relatively fewer erythrocytes.
+Some authors focus on the quantitative and qualitative assessment of thrombus on the NCCT.
+Thrombus size is predictive of the likelihood of recanalization.
+In a cohort of 138 thrombolyzed patients with MCA occlusion, none with a thrombus > 8 mm recanalized.
+Qualitative evaluation of the thrombus with measurement of its density seems to help estimate prognosis and determine stroke etiology.
+Arterial density is measured on the affected and healthy sides, and their ratio (rHU) is calculated.
+White thrombi associated with large artery involvement are composed of platelets, atheromatous masses, and relatively fewer erythrocytes.
 Therefore, they have a lower density than cardioembolic thrombi (in which erythrocytes and fibrin predominate).
-A lower rHU value predicts a poor response to thrombolytic therapy, as white thrombi are more resistant to fibrinolysis.
+A lower rHU value predicts a poor response to thrombolytic therapy because white thrombi are more resistant to fibrinolysis